-Selecting the best PHP handler for your server is critical to overall performance, but it’s not always an easy choice to make.
+Selecting the best PHP handler for your dedicated server or VPS server is critical to overall performance, but it’s not always an easy choice to make.
 While FCGI currently is the best-performing PHP handler available on cPanel, it can be somewhat difficult to properly configure.

 Since we’re the best Managed Hosting company around, we decided to take care of the initial configuration for you to help make your decision that much easier.